zklemily/personal-site/src/data/about.md

 # Intro
-I am an aspiring Software Engineer with a Bachelor's degree in Mathematical Economic Analysis.
+I am an aspiring Software Engineer with a Master's degree in Computer and Information Technology and Bachelor's degree in Mathematical Economic Analysis.

 I have a passion for solving problems, helping others, and enjoying the great outdoors.
 My journey has taken me across different continents and cities, each shaping my unique perspective and skills.